Martin Hill (camera collector): Collection

-Hill's camera collection includes a VistaVision camera from "The Ten Commandments," among others, most of which have "scrap" stamped on their side.
+Hill's camera collection includes a VistaVision camera from The Ten Commandments, among others, most of which have "scrap" stamped on their side.
 Hill and his family are working with museums and studios to try and raise awareness about preserving the historical artifacts of Hollywood.

 Hill calls the cameras "monuments to my folly," his folly being his love of movies and movie making.
 Over the years, he has collected hundreds of cameras, but sells very few.
 He says on his death bed, he'll still be buying junk, knowing he won't sell it all.

+One of the cameras that was once part of Hill's collection, Mitchell BNC #208, is currently on display at the Academy Museum of Motion Pictures as part of "The Godfather" 50th anniversary exhibit, which will be running from 2022 to 2024.
+Although it's not the original camera used to film "The Godfather," it closely resembles the camera used in the movie.
+This is because the camera was modified into a reflexed camera by Camera Services Center in New York, making it similar to the one used during the filming of "The Godfather."
+In 2006, Hill sold the camera to Nathan Snyder of owyheesound, who then lent it to the Academy Museum in 2022.

 Documentary

-GreyHawk Films, a Charlotte, North Carolina film production company, is currently completing a documentary on Martin Hill.
+GreyHawk Films, a Charlotte, North Carolina, film production company, is currently completing a documentary on Martin Hill.
 Joanne Hock and John Disher, who work for GreyHawk Films, discovered Hill's story on a prop scout and thought it would make a great documentary.

 They began a Kickstarter to raise the $6,000 necessary to complete the documentary.
-They reached their goal on August 21, 2011 with help from the historian Leonard Maltin, who blogged about their documentary.
+They reached their goal on August 21, 2011, with help from the historian Leonard Maltin, who blogged about their documentary.
 Maltin says, "Would you like to see the brushes Leonardo Da Vinci used to paint the Mona Lisa, or the chisel Rodin employed to carve The Thinker?
 Think of these cameras in the same way, and you’ll understand why they have artistic as well as historic value."

 The documentary depicts, among other things, Hill's long-time friend Mark Mervis (a professional cinematographer) cranking up and running film through the "treasure" of his camera collection: a 1920s camera that Charlie Chaplin used to film most of his silent movies.
 Hill and his family entered the camera at an auction sponsored by Debbie Reynolds.

 The documentary has had a few rough cut test screenings, but has not been released yet due to copyright issues.